 1. You Don’t Have to Use it Daily

-You may have notifications set up to flag your attention about an issue with your budget — which has its own set of barriers, like it being sent to your email spam folder.
+You may have notifications set up to flag your attention about an issue with your budget.
 Even if the alert technically reaches your inbox, it’s easy to ignore when you don’t have to launch the app to handle your day-to-day spending.

 2. Too Complicated to Manage